-London is absolutely huge, so forget about doing everything in one trip – it’s impossible, trust us!
+London is huge, so forget about doing everything in one trip – it’s impossible, trust us!
 As a result, where you stay largely depends on what you want to do and how much time you have.
-Short on time but want to see the biggies (Buckingham Palace, Parliament, the Tower of London etc)?
+Short on time but want to see biggies such as Buckingham Palace, Parliament and the Tower of London?
 Try somewhere central like Soho, Covent Garden, Southwark or Blackfriars.

-Staying further out is a good shout if you want to save a bit, but make sure the area you pick is well connected.
-This might sound silly in a major city like London, but some parts are better connected than others.
-Use the Transport for London website to see if the area you are looking at is on a tube line – there’s plenty of accommodation available in London so you should be able to find something to suit your budget.
+Staying further out is a good shout if you want to save a bit, but make sure the area you pick is well connected – some parts are much better connected than others.
+Use the Transport for London website to see if the area you are looking at is on a tube line.
+There’s plenty of accommodation available in London so you should be able to find something to suit your budget.

 It’s here you’ll find one of Britain’s best loved national parks in Snowdonia, the stunning island of Anglesey, typically Welsh coastal towns like Conwy, and family holiday classics like Llandudno and Colwyn Bay.
 Thrill-seekers not content with conquering Snowdon’s summit will also find the largest zipline in Europe, artificial waves at Surf Snowdonia, and epic wakeboarding in Conwy.

 Although it’s not actually an official region, the area can roughly be defined as everything above the “border” which stretches from Aberdyfi on the coast to the small town of Chirk on the English border.

 Dolgellau is a good base if you’re intent on climbing Snowdon, while Beaumaris is the perfect spot from which to explore Anglesey.
-Llandudno has all the charms of a classic family holiday, while nearby Conwy is smaller but much more picturesque.
+Llandudno has all the charms of a classic family staycation, while nearby Conwy is smaller but much more picturesque.

 If you’d prefer to stay somewhere with more going on, Bangor offers more by way of decent nightlife, while the royal town of Caernarfon offers history and tradition in abundance.